jtonini/nomad/paper/paper.md

 # Summary

-NØMADE (NOde MAnagement DEvice) is a lightweight monitoring and predictive analytics tool for High-Performance Computing (HPC) clusters.
+NØMADE (NOde MAnagement DEvice) is a lightweight monitoring and predictive analytics tool for High-Performance Computing (HPC) clusters and workstations.
 It collects system metrics from SLURM-managed environments, stores time-series data in SQLite, and employs machine learning to predict job failures before they occur.
 The tool provides a real-time web dashboard and supports alerts via email, Slack, or webhooks.
 NØMADE requires no external databases or complex infrastructure—only Python and standard system tools.

 A key innovation is the application of biogeographical network analysis concepts to HPC monitoring.
 Inspired by methods for identifying transition zones between bioregions [@vilhena2015], NØMADE treats HPC resource domains (compute, storage, network) as interconnected regions where failures cluster at domain boundaries—such as transitions between local scratch and network-attached storage (NAS), or between CPU and GPU workloads.
 This enables failure pattern recognition that emerges from the data rather than from predefined rules.